-Start by folding a large square scarf diagonally, and drape it low over your forehead.
+Start by folding a large square scarf diagonally so it forms a triangle, and drape the straight edge low over your forehead.

-To loop: Bring the ends to the back and finish by tying the ends in a loose bow.
-You can move this out towards either side of your face to create greater interest.
+To loop: Bring the ends to the nape of your neck and finish by tying the ends in a loose bow.
+You can rotate the bow towards either side of your face to change the look.

-To coil: Cross the ends over, ensuring one side is longer.
+To coil: Ensure the scarf is longer on one side, then cross the ends over.
 Twist the longer end until you’ve created a braid-like strand.
-Pull it up around the top of your head like a headband and tie it firmly down with the other end at the bottom.
+Pull it over the top of your head like a headband and tie it firmly in place with the other end at the nape of the neck.

-1. Start by folding a large square scarf diagonally, and drape it low over your forehead.
-Tie it slightly to one side, leaving the ends long.
+1. Start by folding a large square scarf diagonally so it forms a triangle, and drape the straight edge low over your forehead.
+Tie the ends of the scarf to one side of the face, leaving the ends to drape.

-2. Tightly intertwine the ends to form a coil and start wrapping them, one end at a time, around in a small circular motion until the rosette is formed.
+2. Tightly twist the ends together to form a braid like strand, then coil the strand around on itself in a circular motion until a rosette is formed.
 Tuck any loose ends in.

 The T-shirt wrap

 The t-shirt wrap looks like a cotton turban with a matching headband around your head.
 This is an inexpensive and casual option.
-You can either cut straight across a t-shirt or use a tubular piece of fabric.
+You can either cut straight across a t-shirt from just under the sleeves or use a tubular piece of stretchy fabric.

-2. At the back of your head, hold each side of the tube and create a figure eight.
-You can do this by crossing the fabric in the right hand over the left.
+- At the back of your head, hold each side of the tube and create a figure eight by crossing the fabric in the right hand over the left.

-3. With fabric crossed, twist the fabric upward, and pull the lower half of the figure eight from the back of your head to the front.
+- With the fabric crossed, twist the fabric upward, and pull the lower half of the figure eight from the back of your head to the front.
 This creates a halo or headband effect.
 Tuck any extra fabric under the twisted band.

-4. The final result will look like a cotton turban with a matching headband going around the head.
+- The final result will look like a cotton turban with a matching headband wrapping around the head.